Evan-S-927/survey-squabble-app/readme.txt

 [ Survey Squabble ]
 [ (C) Evan S., 2020 ]

+[ Info ]
+I am new to github and do not know how to change the commit message for unedited code, but all of it is commented with explanations for why I chose to do things in specific ways.

 [ Table of Contents ]
 1.......Overview
 2.......How to Set Up a Question & Play